19th Weapons Squadron: Korean Service

 On 8 January 1980, the 19th TASS was forwarded to the 5th Tactical Air Control Group.
 In 1983, the squadron converted to the OA-37B Dragonfly twin-jet aircraft.
 In 1985, the 19th switched back to the OV-10.
 On 1 August 1989, the 19 TASS transferred to Suwon Air Base, South Korea and converted to the OA-10A aircraft.
 The OV-10s were either retired or transferred to the USMC.

 During its time in the Republic of Korea, the 19 TASS used the call sign 'Bronco' while flying the OV-10, and 'Misty' after changing to the OA-37 and OA-10.
 The 19th TASS remained an active combat-ready unit flying the OA-10A aircraft until the Persian Gulf War in 1991.

 The squadron was inactivated on 1 October 1993, without seeing further combat action.

 Modern era

 USAF Weapons School Intelligence Division was activated in 1989.
 Its personnel and equipment were the en cadre for the formation of the 19th Weapons Squadron on 3 February 2003.

 In 2019, the 19th added two Weapons Instructor Courses for U-2 and RQ-4 pilots.
 As well as an Advanced Instructor Course (AIC) for enlisted intelligence analysts.

+In 2025, the 19th's Intelligence AIC was formally merged with the Intelligence WIC course, codifying the expected parity in level of performance between enlisted and officer Intelligence Weapons Officers.